Linaro/lava/doc/v2/glossary.rst

     submitted job and if a health check is required, it will **always** run before any other jobs.
 Priority only has any effect while the job is queued as ``Submitted``.

+  production image
+    A build of Android which, when deployed to a device, means that the device is **not** visible to ``adb``.
+This is typically how a device is configured when first sold to the consumer.

+    .. seealso:: :ref:`lava_lxc_protocol_android`

   prompts
    A list of prompt strings which the test writer needs to specify in advance